 There are also a number of complications you may run into when selecting employees, such as biases or prejudices.
 Depending on the individual making the choices, you may not end up with the right people in your open positions.

-4. Hiring the Right Team Members
+4. Hiring the team members

 Hiring hundreds or even thousands of employees at once means you’ll have a lot of paperwork coming your way.
 These documents are incredibly important to ensuring the onboarding process is as smooth as possible.